josdem/hugo/content/techtalk/spring/spring_boot_cucumber.md

 ## Cucumber Reports
 </a>

-We can use a plugin in order to integrate [Extent Reports](http://extentreports.com/) to our project, in order to do that you need to add this dependencies:
+We easily can use a plugin so that we will be able to integrate [Extent Reports](http://extentreports.com/) to our project, in order to do that you need to add this dependencies:

 **Gradle**